-- It is normal for ice crescents to be attached by a corner.
-They will break apart easily. - You will hear water running when ice maker is working.
-You'll hear ice fall into the bin.
-Don't let these sounds bother you. - The ice maker will not operate until the freezer is cold enough to make ice.
-This can take overnight. - Because of new plumbing connections, the first ice may be discolored or off-flavored.
-Discard the first few batches of ice. - If ice is not being made fast enough and more ice is needed, turn the Temperature Control toward a higher number.
-Wait a day and, if necessary, turn the Air Control toward A. - If you remove the ice bin, raise the signal arm to shut off the ice maker.
-When you return the bin, push it all the way in and lower the arm to the ON position. - If cubes are stored too long, they may develop an off-flavor...like stale water.
+- 1. Hold tray at both ends. - 2.
+Slightly twist. - Because of new plumbing connections, the first ice may be discolored or off-flavored.
+Discard the first few batches of ice. - If ice is not being made fast enough and more ice is needed, turn the Refrigerator Control toward a higher number.
+Wait a day and, if necessary, turn the Freezer Control toward A. - If you remove the ice bin, raise the signal arm to shut off the ice maker.
+When you return the bin, push it all the way in and lower the arm to the ON - If cubes are stored too long, they may develop an off-flavor...like stale water.
 Throw them away.
 They will be replaced.
-Cubes in the ice bin can also become smaller by evaporation. - The ice maker water supply should not be softened water.
-The chemicals could damage the ice maker molds.
+Cubes in the ice bin can also become smaller by evaporation. - Good water quality is important for good ice quality.
+It is not recommended that the ice maker be connected to a softened water supply.
+Water softener chemicals such as salt from a malfunctioning softener can damage the ice maker mold and lead to poor quality ice.
+If a softened water supply cannot be avoided, then it is important that the water softener be well maintained and operating properly.